Zoom Rooms Audio Guidelines

 - ProAV Divisible Space (w/ ceiling & presenter mics)

 This will be selected automatically whenever the input and output devices differ.
+In other words, if the mic cannot reference the speaker within the device itself, this can be enabled for echo cancellation and audio optimization.

 Note: If you select a different speaker such as internal computer speaker and go back to the other speaker that matches the microphone, that may trigger this setting to turn on when it is not wanted.